-31 This includes Army personnel being discharged on medical grounds under PAP.
+&lt;sup>33 This includes Army personnel being discharged on medical grounds under PAP and RAF personnel being administratively discharged on medical grounds.

-32 This includes mobilised Reservists who are medically discharged due to injuries sustained during operational commitments.
+&lt;sup>34 This includes mobilised Reservists who are medically discharged due to injuries sustained during operational commitments.
 Once mobilised for an operational commitment, this policy applies for on or off duty accidents, injuries and medical conditions whether pre, during or post Operational deployment, until the date of demobilisation, in the same way it would for a Regular Service Person.

-33 SP who have extended their Service, but are subsequently medically discharged prior to completing a further two years Service, are entitled to the CRP, regardless of whether some allowances had previously been used.
+&lt;sup>35 SP who have extended their Service but are subsequently medically discharged prior to completing a further two years Service, are entitled to the CRP, regardless of whether some allowances had previously been used.

-- 407. Within the principle of early engagement, the point at which an individual ought to register for their resettlement entitlement is when the Unit Health Committee (or equivalent sS body) assesses that a person meets the following two criteria: - a. is likely to be MD, and - b. is ready to engage in their resettlement. - 408.
-In exceptional circumstances, a medical condition might preclude in-Service access to the resettlement support to which an individual is entitled.
-In such cases the Medical Board34 (MB) may recommend that resettlement be deferred post-discharge or transferred to the spouse or civil partner (see para 421), or a Nominated Proxy (see para 422).
-This deferred or transferred resettlement may be undertaken up to 2 years post-discharge or longer at the discretion of the sS SDE35 HQ.
-Further detail of this provision is at Sect 3.2. - 409.
-Resettlement Entitlement for Mobilised Reserves.
+407. Within the principle of early engagement, the point at which an individual ought to register for their resettlement entitlement is when the Unit Health Committee (or equivalent sS body) assesses that a person meets the following two criteria:

+- a. is likely to be MD; and - b. is ready to engage in their resettlement.

+408. In exceptional circumstances, a medical condition might preclude in-Service access to the resettlement support to which an individual is entitled.
+In such cases the Medical Board (MB) may recommend that resettlement be deferred post-discharge or transferred to the spouse or civil partner (see para 421), or a Nominated Proxy (see para 422).
+This deferred or transferred resettlement may be undertaken up to 2 years post-discharge or longer at the discretion of the sS SDE HQ.
+Further detail of this provision is at Sect 3.2.

+- 409. Resettlement Entitlement for Mobilised Reserves.
 With regard to Reserves who are medically discharged as a result of injuries sustained during 'operational commitments' the following apply: - a.
 A Reservist is deemed to be on 'operational commitments' with effect from the date of 'Mobilisation' to the date of 'De-mobilisation' inclusive (including annual leave and Post Operational Leave (POL), and regardless of where serving (i.e. UK or overseas). - b.
-For mobilised Reserves, injured during 'operational commitments' the default GRT allowance shall be taken as 30 days, as the normal means of calculating entitlement for Regular Service personnel cannot be applied. - c.
+For mobilised Reserves, injured during 'operational commitments' the default GRT allowance shall be taken as 30 days, as the normal means of calculating entitlement for Regular SP cannot be applied. - c.
 This applies for on and/or off duty accidents, injuries and medical conditions whether pre, during or post Operational deployment, until the date of demobilisation, in the same way it would for a Regular SP. - d.
 Upon a mobilised Reservist's entitlement to Resettlement support being established all regulations in this JSP are to be applied as appropriate.